 Welcome to the website of Abram St John the Evangelist Parish Church.
-The church is located in the heart of Abram Village in Wigan and is part of The Chapelfields Team.
+The church is located in the heart of Abram Village in Wigan and is part of The Chapelfields Parish.
 We are a growing, welcoming and inclusive Anglican Church and the hub of our local community.
 We welcome ANYONE – Christians from any denomination or group, people thinking about faith, people who are just curious and want to see what church is like….ALL are welcome.
 You do not need to be a member or become a member, or let anyone know you are coming: just turn up.

-We offer a variety of opportunities to gather in worship and fellowship, from traditional style services held each week on Sunday at 9:30am and Wednesday at 9:45am, Church Mice, our toddler church, which is held every Monday in term time at 9:15am, Church 4 U, our informal all-age worship which is held on the second Sunday of every month at 4:00pm, plus drop in café, luncheon and seasonal services/courses where we can come together and explore, grow and celebrate being a disciple of Jesus.
+We offer a variety of opportunities to gather in worship and fellowship, from traditional style services held each week on Sunday at 9:30am and Wednesday at 9:45am, Church Mice, our toddler church, which is held every Monday in term time at 9:15am, Church 4 U, our informal all-age worship which is held on the second Sunday of every month at 4:00pm, plus drop in café and seasonal services/courses where we can come together and explore, grow and celebrate being a disciple of Jesus.
 We also host Open Table Wigan on the fourth Sunday of every month at 6:30pm offering a fully inclusive, nurturing and welcoming space.
 This website gives a glimpse into who we are but we would love to meet you so why not come along and say hello.

 If you have extra needs, you may find that you are already catered for: